Chimtji/tiler/README.md

 ## ⚡️ How it works

+1. Download the release
-1. Open the app. (maybe you have to allow the app through the security settings)
+2. Open the app (maybe you have to allow the app through the security settings)
-2. Allow the app accessibility
+3. Allow the app accessibility
-3. A menu bar item now appears, where you can set and activate layouts.
+4. A menu bar item now appears, where you can set and activate layouts.

 ## 🎹 Hotkeys